California Department of Industrial Relations: Division of Labor Standards Enforcement

 The Division of Labor Standards Enforcement (DLSE), known also as the Labor Commissioner's Office, enforces provisions of the state Labor Code, such as the overtime, minimum wage and break laws and various retaliation laws, amongst others.
 The Division both investigates and adjudicates these claims, and may obtain a court judgment in order to enforce its decisions.
 Once the Labor Commissioner has rendered a final decision in a case, parties must file a petition for writ of administrative mandate in the superior court having jurisdiction in order to have the order set aside, or the order becomes final after 45 days.

 Division of Workers' Compensation

 The Division of Workers' Compensation (DWC) and the Workers' Compensation Appeals Board (WCAB) are the descendants of the adjudication functions of the old Industrial Accident Commission (IAC).
-DWC operates 24 district offices throughout the state at which workers' compensation judges (administrative law judges specializing in the adjudication of workers' compensation claims) hear evidence and decide the amount of compensation to which injured employees are entitled.
-DWC has over 150 judges, who adjudicate over 150,000 claims each year.
+DWC operates 23 district offices throughout the state at which workers' compensation judges (administrative law judges specializing in the adjudication of workers' compensation claims) hear evidence and decide the amount of compensation to which injured employees are entitled.
+DWC also operates a Special Adjudication Unit, which handles certain liens when the relevant medical provider is currently facing criminal charges.
+As of 2024, DWC had 195 judges, who heard 259,653 cases that year.
+Both DWC and WCAB are headquartered at the Hiram W. Johnson State Office Building in the Ronald M. George State Office Complex in San Francisco's Civic Center (which is also home to the San Francisco district office).

 DWC judges are subordinate to the seven-member WCAB, to which their decisions may be appealed by way of a petition for reconsideration.